TeoNikolov/wasp-ss-assignment/docs/tutorial.md

 ### Creating a story

 First, let us start with creating a plot, or a context, for your story.
-You can use well-known topics of general interest such as articles on scientific subjects, news, etc, to create a story based on it by referring the model to sources of knowledge.
+You can use well-known topics of general interest such as articles on scientific subjects, news, etc, to create a story based on that topic by referring the model to sources of knowledge.
 You can also explore the models’ “reasoning” capabilities through chain-of-thought prompting to derive conclusions based on the provided context.
 You can then explore factual correctness of the generated text by asking the model to compare it to other publicly available knowledge sources that you originally did not provide.
 Through iterative prompting, you can collaborate with the model on writing the story.

 ??? abstract "Example (click to show)"